gaowexu/object_fusion/README.md

 ### 1. Introduction

-In this repository, a typical object fusion SDK is implemented with C++/Bazel toolchain.
-It exploites linear kalman process for object prediction and fusion.
-For fusion part, L2 eucidean distance and intersection over union (IoU) are both applied.
-This SDK could be applied or generalized for multi-sensor object fusion in highway scenarios (such as NOP, LCC, LKA, ACC).
-In this reposity, the following features are supported:
+In this repository, a typical object fusion SDK based on C++ is implemented and it uses the Bazel toolchain for compilation and unit testing.
+The core of this repository exploits the linear Kalman model to predict and fuse the motion state of the detected objects (from LiDAR 3D detection module[1-3] or BEV visual 3D detection module[4-6], etc.).
+For association part, both Euclidean distance and intersection-over-union (IoU) metrics are applied to measure the distance between objects.
+This SDK can be used or generalized for multi-sensor object fusion in highway scenarios (such as NOP, LCC, LKA, ACC).
+In this repository, the following features are supported:

-[x] Kalman process C++ implementation.
+- Kalman process C++ implementation.

-[x] Objects association with Munkres algorithm.
+- Objects association with Munkres algorithm[7].

-[x] Bazel build and unit test for each module of object fusion SDK.
+- Bazel build and unit test for each module of object fusion SDK.
+- User guide for how to setup bazel toolchain from scratch.

 ### 2. Kalman & Object Fusion

 ![Architecture_Of_Object_Fusion](./assets/architect.png)

-In this repository, we take LiDAR object detection (single channel sensor input) as example, to formulate the Kalman process.
-Firstly, the LiDAR detected 3D objects are convert to odometry cooridnate system from ego vehicle rear axis coordinate system.
-Then Kalman prediction, agents association, state fusion (including create new tracks) are cascaded.
-Finally, these fused objects (optimal estimation) are transformed back to ego vehicle rear axis coordinate system and published via ROS message.
+In this repository, we formulate the Kalman process using LiDAR 3D object detection (single sensor input) as an example.
+First, the 3D objects detected by the lidar are transformed from the ego-vehicle-rear-axis coordinate system to the odometry coordinate system.
+Then Kalman prediction, agent association, state fusion (including creation of new tracks) are cascaded.
+Finally, these fused objects (i.e., optimal estimations) are transformed back to the ego-vehicle-rear-axis coordinate system and published via ROS messages.

 ### 3. Bazel Build & Unit Test

 #### 3.1 Virtual Third-Party Packages Server Setup
+Firstly launch an ECS instance of AliCloud

 #### 3.2 Build & Test of Third-Party Packages